sproket/goldchest/getting-started.md

 ##### Guarding

-Characters automatically guard when they end their turn as long as they haven't casted a spell or are using a ranged weapon.
+Characters automatically guard when they end their turn as long as they haven't cast a spell or are using a ranged weapon.
 This means they will get a *single* melee attack if an enemy moves within their melee range.
 Training this ability means the character will continue guarding even after doing that attack.
-In addition the the melee attack will only use 1 move point rather than the usual 2 points.
+In addition, the melee attack will only use 1 move point rather than the usual 2 points.

 ##### Botany